One in 10 people who have owned a timeshare has been scammed.

 According to the American Resort Development Association, the average cost for a timeshare unit from a resort developer in 2018 was just below $21,000.
 So one would think that paying off their timeshare mortgage after many years would be a cause for celebration.
 Well, hold the confetti because you may be unaware of maintenance fees.

 Maintenance fees often get left out of the sales presentations; if not, their impact gets drastically undersold to potential clients as minimal payments.
 These fees may seem reasonable initially, so many owners will just let it slide, but here's the catch: The cost of an annual maintenance fee increases every year, and the yearly average price in 2018 was close to $900 and rising.
 It’s difficult to put a numerical value on the average amount of money lost to timeshares.
 Timeshares aren't like traditional real estate, so don't expect to be free of payment if you purchase one.

 High purchase prices, insurmountable maintenance costs, and limited flexibility define timeshare ownership.
 Timeshare properties should hold a high value as an investment should.
 But, just as timeshares mask themselves as real estate, they also attempt to disguise themselves as an actual investment.
 If you are constantly paying for something and not receiving anything in return, or what you receive is insignificant compared to the price, it's a poor investment.
-That is, if it's considered an investment at all.
+That is, if a timeshare can be considered an investment at all.